DeltaFoxtMike/DeltaFoxtMike/README.md

 On this profile I will post all the [exercises](https://github.com/AronkyDev/School) we do at school (they are ✨ very simple ✨) and also my personal projects.

-## Quick facts 💣

-🔫 Secretly I would like to work on a military project.

-😑 I like math, even if the school system in Italy manages to make everyone hate it.

-👯‍♂️ I work with [IsTk0](https://github.com/IsTk0) and [Hemerale](https://github.com/hemeraleback), together we have created a company called **Aronky Development!**

-🛫 I love aviation and would like to take the [Private Pilot License (PPL)](https://atpflightschool.com/become-a-pilot/flight-training/private-pilot-license.html)!

-🚗 I often listen to [Phonk](https://open.spotify.com/playlist/37i9dQZF1DWWY64wDtewQt) music, it should be more popular!

-🤖 Artificial Intelligence fascinates me, I would like to do some projects, but it requires a lot of effort.

 <details>
 <summary>
 My Setup 🖥️